pdenno/xmi-validator/README.md

 2. Install [quicklisp](https://www.quicklisp.org/beta/).

 3. Add the following to `~/.config/common-lisp/source-registry.conf`, where "Documents/git/xmi-validator/src"
-is replaced with the src directory under wherever you cloned/forked the repository.
+is replaced with the src directory under which you cloned/forked the repository.

 ```
 (:source-registry